bburns/LanguageModels/doc/report/Report.md

 (barked 10%, slept 9%, ran 8%).

-We'll use some different neural network architectures to find the most likely next words - a Feedforward Neural Network (FNN), a standard Recurrent Neural Network (RNN), a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated Recurrent Unit) RNN - and compare these against some baseline n-gram models.
+We'll use some different neural network architectures to find the most likely next words - a standard Recurrent Neural Network (RNN), a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated Recurrent Unit) RNN - and compare these against some baseline n-gram models.
 The GRU RNN is expected to offer the best performance for a given amount of training time [cite!].

 ### Metrics